jasonbayton/11ty/_src/projects/managed-settings/index.md

 - Custom in-app title & logo (logo coming #soon)
 - Leverage a generic application icon

-In future versions it'll be possible to theme the app, and configure custom intents, useful for highly-modified OEM Android builds that may leverage non-standard Android Settings activities without waiting on me to support it (though happy to do so for popular requests).
+In future versions it'll be possible to theme the app, and **configure custom intents**, useful for highly-modified OEM Android builds that may leverage non-standard Android Settings activities without waiting on me to support it (though happy to do so for popular requests).
 If you'd be interested in these features, they will be prioritised once licence revenue starts coming in.

 ### For organisations